WebMasterSam/paste-it-cleaned-tiny/README.md

-# paste-it-cleaned-tiny
+# pasteItCleanedTiny TinyMCE Plugin

-TinyMCE plugin for "paste-it-clean" server-side Office/Website HTML cleaner
+Welcome stranger!
+This is a repo containing the pasteItCleanedTiny TinyMCE plugin.